oracle-livelabs/database/23cfree/json-mongo/json-mongo.md

     Example: <copy>export URI='mongodb://hol23c:Welcome123@localhost:27017/hol23c?authMechanism=PLAIN&authSource=$external&tls=true&retryWrites=false&loadBalanced=true'</copy>
     ```

+    If you aren't using the green button environment and you have different values for those fields, you may need to escape some characters.
+Please click [this link](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/mongo-using-oracle-database-api-mongodb.html#ADBSA-GUID-44088366-81BF-4090-A5CF-09E56BB2ACAB) to learn how to escape characters in the URL.

 2. Before we connect to the Mongo Shell, let's populate our database using the Mongo Tools.
 You will use a document from Object Storage to seed the data in your **movie** collection.

     ```